ver0nika4ka/AccentRecognition/README.md

 # AccentRecognition

-Accentr recognition in foreign language speech using Speech Accent Archive Dataset.
+Accentt recognition in foreign language speech using Speech Accent Archive Dataset.
 A 2-layer CNN is used as a model.

 A variety of audiosignal features is used.